 Because unfinished flooring must be sanded, all boards will be sanded even with the adjacent boards.
 After the floor is complete, you should be able to slide a nickel across the surface without it jumping around much (We don’t actually recommend doing that as you could scratch the wood).
 The idea is that the hardwood floor looks like a seamless surface.

-It’s much easier incorporate design ideas, such as, borders, inlays and medallions into an unfinished floor.
+It's much easier to incorporate design ideas into an unfinished floor, such as borders, inlays, and medallions.
 Whether you add a border of a different species or tie in perpendicular transitions to doorways, those areas of differences get sanded flush while still adding an accent to the seamless appearance.
-It’s not that you can’t have accent features with prefinished floors, however the bevels on prefinished products and the fact that the floor never gets sanded, make it more difficult to achieve the desired effect.
+It's not that you can't have accent features with prefinished floors; however, the bevels on prefinished products and the fact that the floor never gets sanded make it more challenging to achieve the desired effect.

-After an unfinished floor is sanded, you can choose to have it stained to change its “natural color.”
-Within any quality stain brand, you will find dozens of colors of which can be mixed to achieve even more color variations.
-Mixing colors is often used when trying to color match furniture, base or existing flooring.
-Some species take stain better than others and this should be taken into consideration when choosing a species.
+After an unfinished floor is sanded, you can choose to have it stained to change its "natural color."
+Within any quality stain brand, you will find dozens of colors, which can be mixed to achieve even more color variations.
+Mixing colors is often used to color match furniture, base, or existing flooring.
+Some species take stains better than others, which should be considered when choosing a species.

 - Sanding and finishing can be time consuming

-After the floor is installed, unfinished flooring has to be sanded and finished.
+After the floor is installed, unfinished flooring must be sanded and finished.
 The sanding and finishing can double the length of time for the project.
-It typically takes a few extra days to finish a project in order to get the results you desire, but it’s something you should take into consideration.
+It typically takes a few extra days to complete a project to get the results you desire, but it's something you should consider.

 Everybody knows that sanding floors creates a lot of dust.
-With a high quality “dust containment unit,” designed especially for hardwood floor sanding, the sanding process will actually be cleaner than removing carpet or installing the floor.
+With a high-quality "dust containment unit," designed especially for hardwood floor sanding, the sanding process will be cleaner than removing the carpet or installing the floor.
 These systems add time to each job for setup, so expect dustless services to be a higher per square foot price than those without.
 If a clean installation matters to you like it does to us, dustless sanding is worth the investment.

-Any flooring that has all the finish coats applied before the installation process begins, is referred to as “prefinished flooring.”
+Any flooring with all the finish coats applied before the installation process begins is referred to as "prefinished flooring."
 Because prefinished products are more readily available to consumers, you can expect to find a wide range of quality on the market.
-But this also gives you the opportunity to shop for and purchase the product yourself.
+But this also allows you to shop for and purchase the product yourself.
 The advantages of prefinished are: